neondatabase/website/content/docs/guides/neon-github-app.md

 Removing the integration performs the following actions:

 - Terminates connections dependent on the configured variable and secret
-- Removes the global GitHub variable containing your Neon project ID.
+- Removes the GitHub variable containing your Neon project ID.
 - Removes the Neon API key for your Neon account.
-- Removes the global GitHub secret containing the Neon API key.
+- Removes the GitHub secret containing the Neon API key.

 To remove the integration: